 - You have to be able to show you can repay the loan

 You may also need a bank account into which those funds are to be deposited when you are approved.
 You could save money if you do an auto pay arrangement on the loan, too.
-As always make sure the account is with a Federally Insured company.
+As always, make sure the account is with a Federally Insured company.
 After that, the lender’s Underwriting Department will evaluate the application and extend the offer to provide the loan.
 It does not ever go “active” until the borrower (you) accept the terms offered.

 Do you have to go to a brick and mortar storefront to make your application and get the funds?
-For the most part, those who want to apply can find many reputable lenders offering online application processes.
+Those who want to apply can find many reputable lenders offering online application processes.
 This allows you to submit the information through a secure online portal at the title loan company’s website.
 It is that part of the process that can allow such a rapid turnaround time.
 As the information needed goes to the team that will review and approve or decline the application.
 Once approved, and you accept the offer or terms, you may be able to get the funds within a day or two, and as noted the same day may be possible.
 For the longer delivery options, you may choose from a cashier’s check to be mailed to your home or an EFT (wiring) the money to you or a bank account.
 Some may ask you to apply online and then head to a real-world storefront to pick up the funds in cash.

 It’s not ok for an online title lender to delay your approval

-You are using a salvaged title – This may cause the Underwriting Department to do a bit more research about the value of the vehicle.
+You are using a salvaged vehicle title – This may cause the Underwriting Department to do a bit more research about the value of the vehicle.
 A salvage title can cause a delay of a day or two and possibly lead to a denial if it lowers the vehicle value.

 You may not seem capable of repaying – The job you have or the income you show may seem inadequate to meeting the terms of the loan.
 After all, the interest is a bit higher and the repayment periods much shorter (i.e. the payments due are high).